DanteKara/DanteKara/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Options Technology
+- 🔭 I’m currently working on Options Technology as a Automation Engineer
-- 🌱 I’m currently learning Python, Kubernets, Ruby.
+- 🌱 I’m currently learning Python, React, JavaScript, Networks.

 ## 🛠️ Skills